Natalie Anderson (television personality): Winners at War

-For winning Survivor: San Juan del Sur, Natalie returned to compete on Survivor: Winners at War.
+For winning the San Juan del Sur season, Anderson re-competed on Survivor: Winners at War.
 She was the first person voted out, but inhabited the "Edge of Extinction" island.
-She spent 33 days on the Edge of Extinction, where she accumulated 16 Fire Tokens, the most any player in the game received.
-On day 35, Anderson used her 16 tokens to purchase three advantages in the re-entry competition, which helped her win and re-enter the main game.
-On day 36, she played an idol (purchased on Extinction Island) on herself, which voided four votes against her.
-On day 37, Anderson found an idol and played it on herself, but received no votes.
-She won the Final Immunity Challenge on day 38, making it to the Final Tribal Council once again.
+She spent thirty-three days on the Edge of Extinction, where she accumulated sixteen Fire Tokens, the most any player in the game received.
+On day thirty-five, Anderson used all of her sixteen tokens to purchase three advantages in the re-entry competition, which helped her win and re-enter the main game.
+On day thirty-six, she played an idol (purchased on Extinction Island) on herself, which voided four votes against her.
+On day thirty-seven, Anderson found an idol and played it on herself, but received no votes.
+She won the Final Immunity Challenge on day thirty-eight, making it to the Final Tribal Council once again.
 However, her gameplay was seen as safe compared to Tony's dominant gameplay, and she finished as the runner up to him in a 12-4-0 vote.

-Nadiya came to visit Natalie on the loved ones' visit during episode 10.
+Her twin Nadiya arrived to visit Anderson on the loved ones' visit during the tenth episode.

-The Challenge

-Double Agents
+Other television appearances

+In 2016, Anderson appeared in a special episode of The Price Is Right which featured multiple former Survivor contestants competing on the show.
+The episode aired on May 23, 2016.

-Natalie competed on the thirty-sixth season of The Challenge.
+Anderson competed on the thirty-sixth season of The Challenge in 2020.
 She was initially paired with Wes Bergmann and was voted into elimination in episode one, where she defeated opponent Ashley Mitchell.
-Natalie was deemed medically unable to continue in the competition, withdrawing in episode 5, after learning that she was pregnant.
+Anderson was deemed medically unable to continue in the competition, withdrawing in episode 5, after learning that she was pregnant.
+The following week, she had a miscarriage.

-The Traitors

-Natalie competed on the fourth season of The Traitors.
+Anderson competed on the fourth season of The Traitors in 2025.
+She was chosen to play as a Faithful at the beginning of the game, and was banished in the penultimate episode.

-Additional television appearances

-In 2016, Natalie appeared in a special episode of The Price Is Right which featured multiple former Survivor contestants competing on the show.
-The episode aired on May 23, 2016.

 Political views

-Natalie endorsed Zohran Mamdani for the 2025 New York City mayoral election.
-She appeared in a Survivor Tribal Council style voting against Andrew Cuomo alongside Yam Yam Arocho, Katurah Topps, Stephanie Berger, Teeny Chirichillo, Brandon Donlon, Jacob Derwin, Maddy Pomilla, and Josh Canfield in a endorsement ad for Mamdani.
+Anderson endorsed Zohran Mamdani for the 2025 New York City mayoral election.
+She appeared in a Survivor Tribal Council-style voting against Andrew Cuomo alongside Yam Yam Arocho, Katurah Topps, Stephanie Berger, Teeny Chirichillo, Brandon Donlon, Jacob Derwin, Maddy Pomilla, and Josh Canfield in an endorsement ad for Mamdani.